Air Conduction Testing

 Hearing test where sound is transmitted via the outer, middle, and inner ear to determine thresholds (lowest level sound is perceived at least 50% of the time) between frequencies 250 Hz – 8000 Hz through the use of circumaural headphones, insert headphones, or speakers.

-- Bone Conduction Testing: A small oscillator/vibrator is placed either on the mastoid bone behind the ear or on the forehead that transmits sound through the bones of the skull directly to the inner ear, bypassing any outer or middle ear involvement to determine threshold.
+A small oscillator/vibrator is placed either on the mastoid bone behind the ear or on the forehead that transmits sound through the bones of the skull directly to the inner ear, bypassing any outer or middle ear involvement to determine the threshold.

-- Conditioned Play Audiometry (CPA): Allows an audiologist to test the hearing of very young toddlers and preschoolers.
-CPA uses behavioral conditioning to get children to respond to sounds delivered via matched loud speakers.
+Allows an audiologist to test the hearing of very young toddlers and preschoolers.
+CPA uses behavioral conditioning to get children to respond to sounds delivered via matched loudspeakers.
 It is designed for children between 2 or 3 and 5 years of age.
 Typically a child is conditioned to respond to sound by placing blocks in a box or rings on a peg.

-- Immittance Testing (Tympanometry, Stapedial Reflexes): A probe that forms a hermetic seal at the opening of the external auditory canal (ear canal), is used to transmit air pressure to check the integrity of the tympanic membrane (eardrum) and provides an objective result of middle ear function.
+A probe that forms a hermetic seal at the opening of the external auditory canal (ear canal), is used to transmit air pressure to check the integrity of the tympanic membrane (eardrum) and provides an objective result of the middle ear function.

-- Otoacoustic Emissions (OAE): OAE’s are inaudible sounds given off by the hair cells inside the the cochlea (inner ear), when stimulated with sound.
+OAE’s are inaudible sounds given off by the hair cells inside the cochlea (inner ear) when stimulated with sound.
 These sounds are measured using a small probe that sits just inside the ear canal.
 Those with normal hearing typically produce robust otoacoustic emissions.
 Those with hearing loss of a mild degree or greater, do not produce these sounds.